lazaronixon/react-native-turbolinks/README.md

 - Common properties
   - `title`: The default value is the title of the Web page.
   - `subtitle`: A subtitle for visitable view.
+  - `visibleDropDown`: Show a small arrow next to title.
   - `hidesShadow`: Indicates whether to hide the navigation 1px hairline shadow.
 (Default false) (iOS Only)
   - `leftButtonText/leftButtonIcon`: A left button text/icon. (iOS Only)
   - `rightButtonText/rightButtonIcon`: A right button text/icon. (iOS Only)